OpenDSA/OpenDSA/RST/source/Development/IntroDSA.rst

 between a program running in a few seconds and one requiring many days.

-A solution is said to be :dfn:`efficient` if it solves the problem within the required :dfn:`resource constraints`.
+A solution is said to be :term:`efficient` if it solves the problem within the required :term:`resource constraints`.
 Examples of resource constraints include the total space available to store the data |---| possibly divided into separate main memory and disk space constraints |---| and the time allowed to perform each subtask.
 A solution is sometimes said to be efficient if it requires fewer resources than known alternatives, regardless of whether it meets any particular requirements.
-The :dfn:`cost` of a solution is the amount of resources that the solution consumes.
+The :term:`cost` of a solution is the amount of resources that the solution consumes.
 Most often, cost is measured in terms of one key resource such as time, with the implied assumption that the solution meets the other